Developer3027/rails8-template-basic-blog/readme.md

 - No Testing: The generated application does not include any tests.
 - Production Readiness: Lacks necessary environment variables, production security settings, and deployment configuration.
 - Optimization: Initial code may need optimization for database efficiency and modularity.
+- Built for NEW construction and does not check for Auth or models already in place.

 ## 📸 Screenshots
 ### Home Screen